agentscope-ai/agentscope-studio/docs/tutorial/en/src/develop/tracing.md

 tracer_provider.add_span_processor(span_processor)
 ```

-Use TracerProvider to create Tracer and build Span:
+Use TracerProvider to create a Tracer and build Span:

 ```Python
 # create tracer